Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Prediction of COPD Exacerbations

 with parameter estimates displayed in Supplemental Table \ref{table:wald-estimates}.

-For the \texttt{RFRE.PO} algorithm, Supplemental Table \ref{table:perm-tests} displays the corresponding p-values of the permutation tests, combined across multiply imputed datasets via Rubin's rule.
-Predictors in Supplemental Table \ref{table:perm-tests} had a statistically significant permutation test z-score for at least one of the multiply imputed training datasets.
+For the \texttt{RFRE.PO} algorithm, Supplemental Table \ref{table:perm-tests} highlights predictors that had a statistically significant permutation test Z-score for at least one of the multiply imputed training datasets.
 Additional predictors that did not achieve statistical significance via the permutation test, but were used in the \texttt{RFRE.PO} algorithm in some form, are not shown.